 WELCM welcomes you!
 We prioritize inclusivity, and seek to build an authentic, non-judging Christian community that reflects the diversity of Winthrop.
 Our members come from various church backgrounds; some are simply questioning and questing.

 Wherever you are on your spiritual journey, you belong with us!

 If you are new to Lutheran or Episcopal culture, our worship may be slightly more formal than you are used to.
-We read Old and New Testament Scripture passages aloud; we celebrate the Eucharist (Communion) nearly every time we worship.
+We read Old and New Testament Scripture passages aloud; we celebrate the Eucharist (Communion) every Sunday.
 Most of our prayers are written down, rather than improvised.
 Our ministers wear collars, and include women as well as men.

-Previously, Olga-Maria worked to build ecumenical campus ministry at Saint Leo University in Florida.
-She also taught for many years at Bellarmine University in Louisville, Kentucky, creating courses in Ethics, Philosophy, Literature, and Women’s Studies.
-She is also a writer and musician with a strong background in yoga and meditation.
+Olga-Maria is a writer and musician with a strong background in yoga and meditation.
 She runs the website OpenMindfull, a curated collection of resources on mindfulness and interfaith spirituality.
 Olga-Maria currently serves as the President of Winthrop Cooperative Campus Ministries.